gregsadetsky/minimalish-django-starter/README.md

 - git add/commit/push to a new repo
 - go to render.com, create a new "blueprint instance" and point it to your repo
-  - set the `ALLOWED_HOSTS` env var to the domain name you want to use and/or the `.onrender.com` sub-domain
+  - set the `ALLOWED_HOSTS` env var to the domain name you want to use and/or the `.onrender.com` sub-domain (comma separate if you have multiple)
 - you should be live!!

 ## misc/extra bonus